 Sleek and Straight

 Short ombré hair doesn't have to be beachy and textured.
-It can also be sleek and straight, like this chin-length bob.
+It can also be sleek and straight, like J.Lo's chic bronde lob.
+In terms of color, Papanikolas says you can focus on the outer layer of the hair since there's more of a blunt cut with this style.

 How about a cool silver-blonde ombré hair color for winter?
 It's fresh and icy, just like the season itself.